tw-in-js/twind/docs/handbook/index.md

 However, if like us you are already building your app in JS using a framework like React, Preact, Vue or Svelte, rather than just static HTML, then compiling Tailwind shorthands just in time (like twind does) rather than ahead of time like with Tailwind and PostCSS, comes with a lot of advantages.

-### Rationale
+### Rationale and Inspiration

 This project was started by the authors of two similar libraries – [oceanwind](https://github.com/lukejacksonn/oceanwind) and [beamwind](https://github.com/kenoxa/beamwind) – who chose to collaborate rather than compete with each other in this space.

 > Combining efforts has saved us time and resulted in a much more complete and production ready offering.

-Furthermore we were able to agree on and coin some standards for certain aspects of the implementation based on our collective learnings; things like parsing input, [grouping syntax](https://twind.dev/docs/handbook/getting-started/thinking-in-groups.html), precedence calculation and [plugin API](https://twind.dev/docs/handbook/advanced/plugins.html).
+Furthermore we were able to agree upon, and coin, some standards for certain aspects of the implementation based on our collective learnings; things like parsing input, grouping syntax, precedence calculation and plugin API.

+Our inspirations for this project come from these fine projects:

+- [Tailwind](https://tailwindcss.com/): Created a wonderfully thought out API on which the compiler's grammar was defined.
+- [styled-components](https://styled-components.com/): Implemented and popularized the advantages of doing CSS-in-JS.
+- [htm](https://github.com/developit/htm): A JSX compiler that proved there is merit in doing runtime compilation of DSLs like JSX.
+- [goober](https://github.com/cristianbote/goober): An impossibly small yet efficient CSS-in-JS implementation that defines critical module features.
+- [otion](https://github.com/kripod/otion): The first CSS-in-JS solution specifically oriented around handling CSS in an atomic fashion.
+- [clsx](https://github.com/lukeed/clsx): A tiny utility for constructing class name strings conditionally.
+- [style-vendorizer](https://github.com/kripod/style-vendorizer): Essential CSS prefixing helpers in less than 1KB of JavaScript.
+- [CSSType](https://github.com/frenic/csstype): Providing autocompletion and type checking for CSS properties and values.

 ### Challenges